tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/dev-ops/regex.md

 - Regex's wildcard is `.` which match any one character.
 - Globbing's wildcard is `*`which match any sequence of zero or more characters.
-- The regex version of the star `*` is a quantifier and it needs something to modify; otherwise, it won’t do what you expect.
-Use `.*` if any sequence of characters (including no characters at all) is an acceptable match.
+- In regex, the star `*` is a quantifier and it needs something to modify; otherwise, it won’t do what you expect.
+For example `.*`.

-These quantifiers can be used with any character or special metacharacters, for example `a+` (one or more a's), `[abc]+` (one or more of any a, b, or c character) and `.*` (zero or more of any character).

 Example:

 - `.*` => match an element of unlimited length.
 - `/.*buy.*/` => match & filter out all lines/phrases that contain "buy"

-### `?`
+### `?` Zero or One

-The `?` symbol có 2 chức năng: optional matching & lazy matching
+- The `?` symbol có 2 chức năng: optional matching & lazy matching
-`?` symbol is also used in [Lookaround](#lookaround-lookaround)
+- `?` symbol is also used in Lookaround.

 Optional symbol `?` allows zero **or one** match of the preceding element.

+Sometimes the patterns you want to search for may have parts of it that may or may not exist.
+However, it may be important to check for them nonetheless.
+You can specify the possible existence of an element with a question mark `?`.
+It checks for **zero or one** of the preceding element.
+You can think of this symbol as saying the previous element is optional.

 To accommodate either a five-digit zip code or an extended zip+4: `^\d{5}(-\d{4})?$`
-The parentheses group the dash and extra digits together so that they are consid-ered one optional unit.
+The parentheses group the dash and extra digits together so that they are considered one optional unit.
 For example, the regex won’t match a five-digit zip code followed by a dash.
 If the dash is present, the four-digit extension must be present as well or there is no match.

-### Greediness, laziness & catastrophic backtracking
+## Greediness, laziness & catastrophic backtracking

 Regular expressions match from left to right.
-Each component of the pattern matches the longest possible string before yielding to the next component, a char-acteristic known as **greediness**.
+Each component of the pattern matches the longest possible string before yielding to the next component, a characteristic known as **greediness**.

 Even though regex notation makes greedy operators the default, they probably shouldn’t be.
-Use lazy operators.
+You should use lazy operators.
+These versions match as few characters of the input as they can.
+If that fails, they match more.
+In many situations, these operators are more efficient and closer to what you want than the greedy versions.

 You can apply the regex `/t[a-z]*i/` to the string "titanic".
 This regex is basically a pattern that starts with t, ends with i, and has some letters in between.
 Regular expressions are **by default greedy**, so the match would return "titani".
-It finds the largest sub-string possible to fit the pattern.
+It finds the largest sub-string possible to fit the pattern.\

-However, you can add a `?` after `*` or `+` symbol to change it to **lazy matching**.
+However, you can add a `?` after the `*` or `+` symbols to change them into **lazy matching**.\
 The string "titanic" matched against the adjusted regex of `/t[a-z]*?i/` returns "ti".

-Sometimes the patterns you want to search for may have parts of it that may or may not exist.
-However, it may be important to check for them nonetheless.
-You can specify the possible existence of an element with a question mark `?`.
-It checks for **zero or one** of the preceding element.
-You can think of this symbol as saying the previous element is optional.

-You  can  also  use  lazy  (as  opposed  to  greedy)  wild  card  operators : `*?` instead of `*`, and `+?` instead of `+`.
-These versions match as few characters of the input as they can.
-If that fails, they match more.
-In many situations, these operators are more efficient and closer to what you want than the greedy versions.

 ## Upper-Lower Number of matches `{}`

 Recall that you use `+` to look for one or more characters and the asterisk `*` to look for zero or more characters.
-These are convenient but sometimes you want to match _a certain range_ of patterns.
+These are convenient but sometimes you want to match **a certain range** of patterns.
 You can specify the lower and upper number of patterns with `{} `**quantity specifiers** (quantifier).

 - `{n}` Matches exactly n instances of the preceding element
 - `{min,}` Matches at least min instances (note the comma)
 - `{min,max}` Matches any number of instances from min to max

+Example:

-Match only the string "hah" with the letter "a" appearing **at least** 3 times: `/ha{3,}h/`.
+- Match only the string "hah" with the letter "a" appearing **at least** 3 times: `/ha{3,}h/`.

-Match only the letter `a` appearing **between** 3 and 5 times in the string "ah": `/a{3,5}h/`.
+- Match only the letter `a` appearing **between** 3 and 5 times in the string "ah": `/a{3,5}h/`.

- Match the word "haaah" with the letter "a" repeat exactly 3 times (no more no less): `/ha{3}h/`.
+- Match the word "haaah" with the letter "a" repeat exactly 3 times (no more no less): `/ha{3}h/`.

 - This quantifier can be used with any character, or special metacharacters, for example:
   * `w{3}` (three w's)